adobe-apiplatform/user-sync.py/docs/Success Guide/decide_deletion_policy.md

-Choices available for handling Adobe account deletion via user sync:
+Choices available for handling Adobe account deletion via User Sync:

   - Take no action.
 Account cleanup must be handled manually.

   - Generate list of accounts to be deleted, but no action is taken now.
-The list can be edited and later used to drive account deletion through user sync.
+The list can be edited and later used to drive account deletion through User Sync.

   - Recover all licenses given by your org to the account, but leave the account active. *